Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 How We Tested It

-We rotated sleep positions (back/side, with a few short stomach naps) and evaluated Support, Cooling, Pressure Relief, Motion Isolation, Responsiveness, Edge Support, and Durability.
-We did edge-sit checks while getting dressed, slow-turn tests to feel “pushback,” and partner-movement simulations to gauge motion transfer.
-We also kept daily notes on how the surface felt after multiple consecutive nights rather than relying on first impressions.
+We rotated between back and side sleeping (plus a few short stomach naps) and scored Support, Cooling, Pressure Relief, Motion Isolation, Responsiveness, Edge Support, and Durability.
+Our checks included edge-sit tests while getting dressed, slow-turn drills to feel “pushback,” and partner-movement simulations to gauge motion transfer.
+We also logged notes across consecutive nights instead of relying on first impressions.

 SaniSnooze Mattress: Our Testing Experience